-There's far more to consider than aesthetics when choosing a case.
-Good airflow is king when it comes to keeping things cool, and noise levels can be affected by everything from the number of fans to the shape of the fan mounts.
+There's far more to consider than attractive looks when choosing a case.
+Good airflow is key when it comes to keeping your components cool, and noise levels can be affected by everything from the number and type of fans you use to the shape of the fan mounts.
 Size is also important.
 You need a case that's big enough to accept the components you have today, as well as what you might want to add in the future.

 Best XL/EATX Cases